SigmaHQ/pySigma/docs/index.rst

 Overview
 ********

 pySigma is a Python library for parsing, transformation and conversion of Sigma rules.
+All functionality is located within the `sigma` package.
 The following picture summarizes the conversion process from a Sigma rule into a query, which is covered by pySigma:

 .. image:: images/conversion.png